Hazell Dean: Mainstream success

-In contrast, Dean's placing with the song gave Stock/Aitken/Waterman their first top 10 hit.
+In June 1984, the re-release of "Searchin' (I Gotta Find A Man)" became her first single to reach the UK top 10, peaking at #6.
+Dean then released the follow-up, "Whatever I Do (Wherever I Go)" (produced by Stock Aitken Waterman), in July which peaked at No. 4.
+This gave Stock/Aitken/Waterman their first top 10 hit.
 Further singles, "Back In My Arms (Once Again)" and "No Fool (For Love)" both peaked at #41.
 These singles were included on her debut mainstream pop album, Heart First, which did not sell well and failed to chart.

-In 1985 the single Harmony (written by Bill Clift and Peter Marsh) was released in Germany on the Bellaphon label.
+In 1985 the single "Harmony" (written by Bill Clift and Peter Marsh) was released in Germany on the Bellaphon label.
 In 1985 Dean signed with label EMI Records, releasing the Stock/Aitken/Waterman-produced single "They Say It's Gonna Rain", which included lyrics in Zulu and reached #58 on the UK Singles Chart, and became a #1 single in South Africa.
 Subsequent singles fared worse with "ESP", "Stand Up" and "Always (Doesn't Mean Forever)" failing to reach the UK top 75.
 In early 1988 however, she achieved her biggest hit in four years with "Who's Leaving Who", which reached #4.
-The track, a cover of an Anne Murray song, restored her commercial fortunes and led to a new album.

 The follow-up singles, "Maybe (We Should Call it a Day)" and "Turn It into Love" (also recorded by Kylie Minogue and included on her debut album, Kylie) peaked at #15 and #21 respectively.
-Dean has expressed her regret over the release order of the two tracks, feeling that her comeback trajectory as a Top 40 act was blunted as a result.
-Contrary to widely reported claims at the time, Dean denies she asked to record "Turn It Into Love" after hearing Kylie's version in the studio, and insists she thought she was recording a brand new track, only to find out about Kylie's version after its release.
-Dean admitted she was "p-ed off" when she discovered there had been a double up, calling the reuse of the song by SAW "a cop out".

-Her second album, Always, was released in October 1988 and featured many of the singles from the previous 3 years, as well as new material.
+Her second album, Always, was released in October 1988 and featured many of the singles from the previous three years, as well as new material.
 The album charted at #38 in the UK.